Three people working on their computers, creating games. Photo: S. Hageneuer

 2025-01-03

 According to Goodreads, I read 18 books in 2024.
-That’s just two short of my annual target.
-This year I’m going to try again, and I’m almost done with my first one.
-But there is still time to look back and do a retrospective of the top five books…
+That’s just two short of my target for the year.
+I’m going to try again this year, and I’m almost done with my first one.
+But there is still time to look back and do a retrospective of the top…

 A temple in the Forbidden City in Beijing China with a big staircase leading up to it.
 Many tourists in the foreground.
 Photo: S. Hageneuer